Top 10 Judas Priest Songs

 'Painkiller'

-'The Hellion' provides the dramatic opening to a true Priest classic, making it a natural fit for the Top 10 Judas Priest Songs.
-A souped-up riff powers this cut and the simple but catchy chorus helps make this one of the band's best all around tracks.
+From: 'Screaming for Vengeance' (1982)"The Hellion" provides the dramatic opening to a true Priest classic, making it a natural fit for the Top 10 Judas Priest Songs.
+A souped-up riff powers this cut and the simple but catchy chorus helps make this one of the group's best all around tracks.
 Glenn Tipton dishes out some pure fire lead work before launching back into that mighty riffage.
-It's pure Priest all the way!
+It's pure Priest all the way.

 'Heading Out to the Highway'